grokys/grokys.github.com/_posts/2018-02-01-avalonia-beta1.md

 We've decided that we're now at a stage where we're happy to come out of Alpha and call our current state Beta!
 People are already creating awesome applications with Avalonia, such as [Avalon Studio](https://github.com/VitalElement/AvalonStudio) - an IDE Avalonia and [Core2D](https://github.com/wieslawsoltes/Core2D) - a data-driven 2D diagram editor, and this represents the first step towards getting the framework production-ready.

 That's not to say there's not a lot still left to do - there is, most notably our documentation!
 Getting started with Avalonia is still difficult due to our lack of documentation and we hope to start putting some more time into documentation moving forward.
+Anticipating this, we've now got a site up at http://avaloniaui.net/  with s

+The easiest way to get started with Avalonia is to install our [Visual Studio plugin](https://marketplace.visualstudio.com/items?itemName=AvaloniaTeam.AvaloniaforVisualStudio) and use the templates we provide there or use our [.NET core templates](https://github.com/AvaloniaUI/avalonia-dotnet-templates).
+Check out our [samples](https://github.com/AvaloniaUI/Avalonia/tree/master/samples) for some examples of how to get started writing an application.

 There have been a few architectural changes in this release that we hope will aid us moving forward: